Quantizable functions on K\"ahler manifolds and non-formal quantization: Quantizable functions via Fedosov quantization

-The term $I$ in the connection $D_\alpha$ is obtained by repeatedly taking covariant exterior derivatives to the curvature tensor (see \cite{CLL} for more details).
+Let us explain the notations in the decomposition $I_\alpha = I+ J_\alpha$ in Theorem \ref{theorem: Fedosov-connection} (see \cite[Section 2.3]{CLL} for more details): The term $I$ in the connection $D_\alpha$ is obtained by repeatedly taking covariant exterior derivatives to the curvature tensor.
+Note that the connection $D = D_0 = \nabla-\delta+\frac{1}{\hbar}[I, -]_{\star}$ is also flat and $I$ satisfies the Fedosov equation \eqref{equation: Fedosov-equation} with $\alpha = 0$.
 A key property is that $I$ is \emph{uniformly of polynomial degree $1$ in $\overline{\W}_X$}, and we can decompose $I=\sum_{k\geq 2}I_k$ according to the polynomial degrees in the holomorphic Weyl bundle $\W_X$.
 In particular, the first term is given by